chocolatey/chocolatey-workshop/ReadMe.md

 1. Type `code`.
 Note that it opens Visual Studio Code.

 ### Exercise 2: Create a package the old fashioned way
 This is meant to be an exploratory exercise and intentionally doesn't doesn't provide much direction.
-Most other exercises contain all steps are are very reflective.
+Most other exercises contain all steps and are very reflective.

 1. Download Google Chrome from https://dl.google.com/tag/s/dl/chrome/install/googlechromestandaloneenterprise64.msi and https://dl.google.com/tag/s/dl/chrome/install/googlechromestandaloneenterprise.msi.
 OFFLINE: These files should be in C:\vagrant\resources\installers.
 1. From a command line, call `choco new googlechrome`